code-not-found/code-not-found.github.io/_posts/cxf/2015-01-10-jaxws-cxf-logging-request-response-soap-messages-log4j2.md

 3. Programmatically, by calling the APIs exposed in the `Configuration` interface to add components to the default configuration.
 4. Programmatically, by calling methods on the internal `Logger` class.

-For this example a configuration script in XML is used as shown below.
+For this example, a configuration script in XML is used as shown below.
 The script will write all logging events to a file except for the request and response SOAP messages that will be written to a different file.

 After defining some properties that contain the layout pattern and file names, two appenders are configured to write logging events to a rolling file.
 The first file <var>jaxws-jetty-cxf-logging.log</var> will contain all log events except for the ones emitted by the CXF logging interceptors as these are going to be written to <var>jaxws-jetty-cxf-logging-ws.log</var>.